Karaoke-as-a-Service/tone-deaf-tools/README.md

 usage: character_analysis.py [-h] files [files ...]

 For a list of files, collect all characters in artist, title and lyrics.
 Print the count of each character, the filename as well as the artist/title.
+This can be helpful to determine, if a file has been recoded correctly.
+For example, seeing ³, 文 or ╣ in a polish song suggests a problem.

 positional arguments:
   files